tronicgr/AMC-AASD15A-Firmware/Simtools_interface_plugin/Plugin_source/README.md

-Source for for the AMC-AASD15A simtools interface plugin
+Source for the AMC-AASD15A simtools interface plugin